Charles Tips – Saving Money on Your Electric: PSNH/Eversource Electric Bill

 2. That there were no cancellation fees should I change my mind if the power rate were to lower.
 I’ve not really seen that happen before – but just in case.

-Moving to Direct Energy
+Save Money on Electric Moving to Direct Energy

 Direct Energy logoI decided to switch to Direct Energy.
 After a lot of researching around and talking to several others, I found they were the best of all worlds: